The Many Ways To Enjoy Tokyo’s Imperial Palace

-Kokyo is a nice place to stroll around, however, Kokyo is also popular and attracts a wide range of joggers.
-I have jogged around Koyo many times.
-There are 3 reasons why I want to suggest jogging around Imperial palace.
+Kokyo is a nice place to leisurely stroll around, but it also attracts a wide range of joggers.
+I have jogged around Kokyo many times.

-1.It is just 5 km around the palace with no vehicles or with no traffic lights at all, so it is safe and easy to know how long you are jogging.
+1.It is just 5 km (3.1 mi) around, with no vehicles or with no traffic lights at all, so it is safe as well as easy to know how long you are jogging.

-Fee: Free of Charge.
+Fee: free of charge.

 KOKYO HIGASHI GYOEN GARDEN (IMPERIAL PALACE EAST GARDEN)

 Formerly it was a part of the grounds of Edo Castle.
-The castle does not exist anymore, however, you can see it was there since the ruin of the old Edo Castle including the moats, walls, entrance gates and several guardhouses.
+The castle does not exist anymore, however, you can see it was there among the remaining ruins of old Edo Castle including the moats, walls, entrance gates and several guardhouses.